 Most ecommerce businesses understand that offering great products at a reasonable price isn’t enough.
 We know that customer experience is key to gaining long-term loyal customers, obtaining reviews and referrals, and growing in the long term.
 But too many brands believe that a great customer experience means surprising and delighting customers.

 Frankly, handwritten notes and freebies don’t make for a great customer experience or a winning strategy.
 That’s not why customers reach out to your brand, nor is it what drives customer retention.
-They reach out to support for quick, helpful, effortless experiences.
+They reach out to support for quick, helpful, effortless experiences; this is what makes top-notch customer service so important.
 Then (and only then) should you put the cherry on top with surprising, delightful extras.

 Top-notch customer support is like an ice cream sundae, and efforts to thrill customers are the sprinkles and cherries on top.
 Sprinkles and cherries are great, but they don’t make for a satisfying sundae on their own.